With the following button you will be redirected to Google Translate:

 Phillips O'BRIEN, Historian and Professor of Strategic Studies University of St Andrews, Scotland

-Yaroslav TROVIMOV, Chief foreign-affairs correspondent of The Wall Street Journal and Author of “Faith at War” (2025) and “No Country for Love” (2024), Kyiv/New York
+Yaroslav TROVIMOV, Chief foreign-affairs correspondent of The Wall Street Journal and Author of “Our Enemies Will Vanish” (2024) and “No Country for Love” (2024), Kyiv/New York

 21:00 Uhr